hczhcz/y86/README.md

 Y86 Simulator
 ---

-This is a 'lab' (homework) in SE101/ICS (Introduction to Comupter Systems).
+This is a 'lab' (homework) in SE101/ICS (Introduction to Computer Systems).

 The original version is a 'pure' simulator, but I made a JIT compiler.